DennysOliveira/unity-2d-online-rpg/README.md

 > My main goal is to earn experience on data manipulation at server-sided resources and learn some Unity on the way.

 ### Project Status
-This project is currently paused without any ETA of returning to it.
-I'm focusiong on other areas of expertise.
+This project is currently paused without ETA of returning to it.
+I'm focusing on other areas of expertise.
 Feel free to use, fork and contact me if needed.

 ### Roadmap
 What do I need to do and what is done.